rucio/documentation/docs/developer/type_annotation_guide.md

 The `Check Python Type Annotations` job in the autotests checks, if new code contains type annotations.
 It does this by comparing the number of missing python type annotations before the changes with the number of missing python type annotations after the changes.
-If the number before is less then the number after, new code, which is not typed, was added.
+If the number before is less than the number after, new code, which is not typed, was added.
 The script then exits with a non-zero exit code.
 If it is equals or bigger, type annotations have been added to the repository.